-However, proper storage is key to extended shelf life and in this case it is regardless of whether it has been opened or not as long as it has been properly re-sealed immediately after use.
-But remember, vanilla extract, like a lot of other spices, may have a best before date but will not have a use by date or expiration date.
+Proper storage is key to extended shelf life and in this case it is regardless of whether or not it has been opened, as long as it has been properly re-sealed immediately after use.
+But remember that vanilla extract, like a lot of other spices, may have a best before date but will not have a use by date or expiration date.
 Because of this distinction, you may safely use it to compliment your favorite foods for as long as you like.

 How to tell if Vanilla is bad, rotten or spoiled?